qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

 that implicitly sets the previous algorithm as parent of the current one (and places the corresponding arrow in the modeler canvas).
-However, in some cases an algorithm might depend on another one even if it does not use any output object from it (for instance, an algorithm that executes an SQL sentence on a PostGIS database and another one that imports a layer into that same database).
+However, in some cases an algorithm might depend on another one even if it does not use any output object from it (for instance, an algorithm that executes a SQL sentence on a PostGIS database and another one that imports a layer into that same database).
 In that case, just select the previous algorithm in the *Parent algorithms* parameter and the two steps will be executed in the correct order.